bespoken/bespoken-docs/end-to-end/guide.md

 ### Virtual Device Setup
 First, you need to setup a virtual device, which allows for interaction via text and API with Alexa and Google Assistant.
 See [here for instructions](./setup.html).

+## BST Init
+The `bst init` command is the fastest way to create all the files and folders needed to start testing your voice apps.
+It's a great starting point!
+You can read more about it [here](./../../cli/commands/#init).

 ## Configuration
-Global configuration options for testing skills can be set in the `testing.json` file, which is typically kept at the root level of your project.
+Global configuration options for testing skills can be set in the `testing.json` file, which is typically kept at the root level of your project or inside a "test" folder.

 These options can include overriding Jest options, as well as setting skill testing specific ones.